-In 2000, Israel’s Objet applied for a patent for PolyJet polymer jetting technology, which was acquired by Stratasys in 2011.
-The molding principle of PolyJet technology is somewhat similar to that of 3DP, but instead of adhesives, resin materials are sprayed.
-While not as widely used as SLS or SLA, it still plays an important role in the 3D printing process segment and is an effective production tool for producing smooth-surfaced, dimensionally accurate parts, prototypes and tooling.
-The technology provides microscopic layer resolution and accuracy down to 0.1 mm, enabling the creation of thin walls and complex geometries using a variety of materials suitable for any technology.
-Applications include the ability to print fine prototypes with smooth surfaces for final product aesthetics.
+In 2000, Israel’s Objet applied for a patent for PolyJet polymer jetting technology, which Stratasys acquired in 2011.
+The molding principle of PolyJet technology is similar to that of 3DP, but resin materials are sprayed instead of adhesives.
+While not as widely used as SLS or SLA, it still plays an important role in the 3D printing process segment.
+It is an effective production tool for producing smooth-surfaced, dimensionally accurate parts, prototypes, and tooling.
+The technology provides microscopic layer resolution and accuracy down to 0.1 mm, enabling the creation of thin walls and complex geometries using various materials suitable for any technology.
+Applications include printing good prototypes with smooth surfaces for final product aesthetics.

-Handles complex shapes and details for refined features.
+Handles complex shapes and details for advanced features.

-Multi-color and material types can be applied together to a single model for increased efficiency.
+Multi-color and material types can be applied to a single model for increased efficiency.

-Polyjet 3D printing provides a naturally smooth surface quality, which means that additional sanding or polishing during post-processing can be greatly reduced.
-Polymer parts, on the other hand, can be stained and painted just like SLS parts, which offers many options when creating unique finishes.
-Polyjet parts can also be glued when needed, which gives you the option of printing larger parts as separate components and then attaching them together.
+Polyjet 3D printing provides a naturally smooth surface quality, so additional sanding or polishing can be greatly reduced during post-processing.
+On the other hand, polymer parts can be stained and painted just like SLS parts, which offers many options when creating unique finishes.
+Polyjet parts can also be glued when needed, allowing you to print larger parts as separate components and then attach them.

 How does it work?

 The anatomy and printing process of PolyJet 3D printers are the same as material jet 3D printers.
-Since we already have a detailed article on material jetting (MJ) 3D printing, we won’t go into details here, just the basics.
+Since we already have a detailed article on material jetting (MJ) 3D printing, we won’t discuss the basics here.

 As you can see from the image above, the PolyJet printer consists of a material container, a build platform (and its lift), and a carriage that houses the UV lamps and inkjet printheads.